AymanYouss/um6p-cs-introdb-project2-choukri/README.md

 5. **Data Retrieval and Visualization**: Use the system's built-in tools to retrieve data, generate reports, and visualize information for better decision-making.

-6. **Notifications**: Stay informed with real-time notifications and alerts related to your department's activities.

-## Conclusion

-The Feed Phosphates Sales Data Management System aims to significantly improve the workflow of the Business Unit at OCP in Casablanca City.
-By centralizing data, implementing role-based permissions, and offering data visualization tools, we aim to enhance efficiency, reduce errors, and boost productivity across all departments.

 For any questions, feedback, or technical support, please contact me at : ayman.youss@um6p.ma .

-Thank you for choosing our system to streamline your sales data management processes.
-We look forward to serving your needs and helping your team succeed.